-The road round the north side of Loch na Keal leads by the head of the loch then on the south side reaches the impressive corniche-like road by the Griben Cliffs and these rocky ramparts are a reminder of the Isle of Mull’s wild profile.
+The road round the north side of Loch na Keal leads by the head of the loch then on the south side reaches the impressive corniche-like road by the Griben Cliffs.
+These rocky ramparts are a reminder of the Isle of Mull’s wild profile.

 But it does, via Glen Seilisdeir, a good place for sea eagles, and down to Loch Scridain, a good place for etc. For now let’s stick to the north side of Loch na Keal, as we are heading for the little island of Ulva.